 Peter sat back down and thanked the Compensation Committee for listening to his presentation.
-The annual ritual had begun – the one where the CEO delivers his salary and incentive recommendations for his direct reports and the team below.
+The annual ritual had begun – where the CEO delivers his salary and incentive recommendations for his direct reports.

 He didn’t object to the process in fact he welcomed it.
 The preparation caused him to be brutally objective in judging his people and rigorous in developing appropriate rewards.
 From a governance perspective he acknowledged that it truly benefited shareholders and helped him build a stronger internal culture.

 The Chair was the first to comment and thanked Peter for his work.
 He said that Peter had given the Committee a number of things to think about in terms of the talent available in the organization, their contribution and how they should be rewarded and before passing comment he wanted to refer to decisions made at previous meetings, the precedents and principles that had been previously established.
 He wanted to consult with the rest of the Committee and the minutes of prior meetings.